-New ASUS PadFone Infinity packs quad-core Snapdragon 800 processor, refreshed UIAlex Wagner - Deputy Managing Editor, News Desk
+New ASUS PadFone Infinity packs quad-core Snapdragon 800 processor, refreshed UIAlex Wagner - Editorial Director of News and Content

 September has already brought with it a number of ASUS product announcements, including some MeMO Pads, some Fonepads and a Transformer Pad.
 Today ASUS added another Pad to that list with the introduction of its refreshed PadFone Infinity.

 The PadFone Infinity first made its debut at MWC 2013 in February.
 Since then, though, the device has undergone some surgery to make itself better both inside and out.
 This updated model sports a 2.2GHz quad-core Snapdragon 800 processor, up from the 1.7GHz quad-core Snapdragon 600 chip found in the earlier version, as well as a new microSD card slot and what ASUS says is a "brand new UI" running atop Android 4.2.
 Engadget also notes that the new PadFone Infinity features a "diamond cut" design on its backside to give the device a higher-end look.

 The remainder of the new PadFone Infinity's spec list remains about the same.
 There's a 5-inch 1080p display on board along with 2GB RAM, 2400mAh battery, and the ability to dock into a PadFone Station tablet with a 10-inch 1080p display and battery pack to provide extra juice to the PadFone.